Replay (Iyaz song)

 "Replay" is the debut single by British Virgin Islands singer Iyaz.
 It is the first single released from his debut album of the same name, which was released in 2009.
 The official remix features American rapper Flo Rida.

 The single entered at the top of the UK Singles Chart, where it remained for two weeks until it was overtaken by "Fireflies" by Owl City.
 Internationally, the single also topped the charts in Australia, Israel and Switzerland and peaked within the top 10 of the charts in many countries, including Finland, France and the United States.
 The combined figure of the official music video and prequel video on YouTube is currently over 400+ million views.

 Background and composition

 Iyaz co-wrote "Replay" with fellow singers and labelmates Sean Kingston (left) and Jason Derulo (right).

 Beluga Heights labelmates Sean Kingston, Jason Derulo, co-wrote the song along with Iyaz, along with label owner J. R. Rotem and songwriting duo Planet VI (known as Rock City at the time).
 This was the second song that Derulo, Kingston and Rotem wrote together, the first being Derulo's own debut single, "Whatcha Say".
 Rotem also produced the track and credits himself at the beginning of the song via his signature "J-J-J-J-J.R." sample.
-The remix version with Flo Rida, however, says, "BELUGA HEIGHTS" like in Derulo's second single, "In My Head".
-Iyaz makes a reference to Apple's now-defunct MP3 player.
+The song was originally intended for Sean Kingston's album Tomorrow, but Kingston and his team rejected it.

 Eleven years later, the song went viral online again in June 2020, sparking numerous memes.
 It is set in the key of F♯ minor, and has a tempo of 91.